Travoprost reduces raised pressure in your eye.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, DuoTrav® Eye Drops Solution; Alcon Laboratories (UK) Limited, The electronic Medicines Compendium.
-Dated January 2015.
+Manufacturer's PIL, DuoTrav® Eye Drops Solution; Novartis Pharmaceuticals UK Limited, The electronic Medicines Compendium.
+Dated September 2021.